Skip to main content

 ...&

-Each regional API publishes its resource identifier at /.well-known/oauth-protected-resource:
+Each partition's API publishes its resource identifier at /.well-known/oauth-protected-resource:

 {